dzalev33/craft-cms/README.md

 - Copy the `YELP_API_KEY` from the `.env.example` file so you can have access to the API

-## Requirements

-This module requires Craft CMS 3.0.0-RC1 or later.

 ## Installation

 To install the module, follow these instructions.